1963 Dominican coup d'état: Domestic Resistance to Coup

+On November 30, rebels attacked military personnel.
+On December 20, 17 rebels were killed, including the leader of the June 14 movement, Manuel Tavares Justo.
+Armed resistance including remnants of the June 14 movement were accused of blowing up ammo depots by the military.
+One ammo dump explosion that occurred across the Azuma river from Santo Domingo on June 11, 1964, left 10 dead and 110 injured, leading to the arrest of 14 persons including 4 army personnel.

-Reactions
+International Reactions

-The United States condemned the coup, suspending aid to the country and refusing to recognize the military junta.
+The United States condemned the coup, suspending aid to the country, refusing to recognize the military junta, and suspending diplomatic ties on the day of the coup along with Venezuela.
+Bolivia suspended their ties the next day.
+The embassies of Mexico, Bolivia, Costa Rica, and Venezuela provided refuge to members of the junta's opposition.

+Spain, Portugal, Taiwan, and Honduras recognized the junta as the official Dominican government.
+By October 2, the United Kingdom recognized them, and by October 31, France, West Germany, and Italy recognized the junta as the official government.

+After the civilian junta announced a plan for democratic reform and scheduled elections, the US extended diplomatic recognition on December 14.

 Aftermath

-Less than two years later, growing dissatisfaction generated another military rebellion on 24 April 1965 that demanded Bosch's restoration.
+Brutal repression tactics would lead the original members of the junta to step down (De Los Santos on December 22, 1963, Ramon on April 8, 1964, and Espaillat on June 27, 1964) leading to Donald Joseph Reid Cabral becoming the temporary minister of the armed forces and national police making him the de facto leader of the country.
+Austerity reforms and the firing of military personnel not loyal to Reid would lead to another military rebellion on April 24, 1965 that demanded Bosch's restoration.

 The insurgents, commanded by Colonel Francisco Caamaño, removed the junta from power on April 28.
 The United States dispatched 22,000 troops to the island in Operation Power Pack during the ensuing civil war, occupying Santo Domingo for several months while a provisional government was formed and elections were organized.

 An interim government was formed and elections were scheduled for 1 July 1966.
 Bosch returned to the country and ran as his party's presidential candidate.
 However, he ran a somewhat muted campaign, fearing for his safety and believing he would be thrown out of office by the military again if he won.
 He was defeated by Joaquín Balaguer, who garnered 57% of the vote.
 The last American troops left in September 1966.